tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 5. On the Migration Wizard **Select source** blade, enter the following:

-    - **Source SQL Server instance name**: Enter the IP address of your SqlServerDw VM, plus the port number you used when creating the alias for your SQL Server 2008 R2 instance in SQL Server Configuration Manager.
-For example, `137.116.46.174,49700`.
+    - **Source SQL Server instance name**: Enter the IP address of your SqlServer2008R2 VM, plus the port number you used when creating the alias for your SQL Server 2008 R2 instance in SQL Server Configuration Manager.
+For example, `40.84.6.199`.

         > **Note**: The format is **IP-Address,Port** with a comma between, not a colon (:) as is typically used when specifying a port number after an IP address.